Performance Breakdown

 It’s a perfect test spot to see how well a vacuum will clean these areas.

-It’s one of the best so far among all vacuums I’ve tested.
+It’s one of the best vacuums I’ve tested.

 Hair wrap test

 One weak spot of the P50 DuoClean head is hair.
-In this test, up to 7 inches of human hair, this much wrapped around the brush.
+In this test, up to 7 inches of human hair is wrapped around the brush.

 Carpet Cleaning Test

-Next, let’s look at how the ION P50 did at cleaning low and mid pile carpet.
-Again, I put it through our standard test of the four different debris.
+Next, let’s examine how the ION P50 performed on cleaning low- and mid-pile carpets.
+Again, I put it through our standard test of the four different types of debris.

 Low Pile Results

-One reason why the P50 did not do as well cleaning quaker oats and quinoa is the speed at which the soft roller spins in carpet mode.
+One reason the P50 did not do as well cleaning Quaker Oats and Quinoa is the speed at which the soft roller spins in carpet mode.

-Some of the quaker oats and quinoa were scattered forward and a reason for the lower score.
-It isn’t an issue for cleaning dust as the soft roller is built to tackle such.
+Some of the Quaker oats and quinoa were scattered forward, which is a reason for the lower score.
+It isn’t an issue for cleaning dust, as the soft roller is designed to tackle such tasks.

 I’m impressed by how well the Duo Clean picks up surface dirt.
-It may not be as good as a Dyson or Tineco as far as deep cleaning, but it didn’t clog even when cleaning Fruit loops, which is an issue for most stick vacuums, even those with the soft roller attachment.
+It may not be as effective as a Dyson or Tineco in terms of deep cleaning, but it didn’t clog even when cleaning Fruit Loops, which is an issue for most stick vacuums, including those with the soft roller attachment.

 Mid Pile Results